ezivis/studybooster-v1/README.md

 2. Friends page

 Click the "Friends" button to navigate to page 2, and the "My Focus" button for page 1.

+Zeshu Zhu:
+For A6, we add something new, now you can click "+" to add new tasks and descriptions :)
+By adding new tasks and descriptions, you can see in the "My focus" page.